Obstetrical forceps: Historical role in the medicalisation of childbirth

 The introduction of the obstetrical forceps provided huge advances in the medicalisation of childbirth.
 Before the 18th century, childbirth was thought of as a medical phase that could be overseen by a female relative.
 Usually, if a doctor had to get involved that meant something had gone wrong.
 Around this era in the 18th century, there were no female doctors.
 Since males were exclusively called in under extreme circumstances, the act of childbirth was thought to be better known to a midwife or female relative than a male doctor.
-Usually the male doctor's job was to save the mother's life if, for example, the baby had become stuck on his or her way exiting the mother.
+Usually the male doctor's job was to save the mother's life if, for example, the baby had become stuck while exiting the mother.

 Before the obstetrical forceps, this had to be done by cutting the baby out piece by piece.
 In other cases, if the baby was deemed undeliverable, then the doctor would use a tool called a crochet.
 This was used to crush the baby's skull, allowing the baby to be pulled out of the mother's womb.
 Still in other cases, a caesarean section (c section) could be performed, but this would almost always result in the mother's death.
 "In addition, women who had forceps deliveries had shorter after-childbirth complications than those who had caesarean sections performed."
 These procedures came with various risks to the mother's health, along with the death of the baby.

 However, with the introduction of the obstetrical forceps, the male doctor had a more important role.
 In many cases, they could actually save the baby's life if called early enough.
 Although the use of the forceps in childbirth came with its own set of risks, the positives included a significant decrease in risk to the mother, a decrease in child morbidity, and a decreased risk to the baby.
 Since the forceps in childbirth were made public around 1720, they gave male doctors a way to assist and even oversee childbirths.

 Around this time, in large cities such as London and Paris, some men would become devoted to obstetrical practices.
 It became stylish among wealthy women of the era to have their childbirth overseen by male midwives.
 A notable male midwife was William Hunter.
 He popularised obstetrics.
 "In 1762, he was appointed as obstetrician to Queen Charlotte."
 In addition, with the use of forceps, male doctors invented lying-in hospitals to provide safe, somewhat advanced obstetrical care because of the use of the obstetrical forceps.